The Best Vegan and Vegetarian Food in Madrid

 Pimientos de Padrón: lightly fried green peppers showered in coarse salt

 Escalivada: roasted vegetable salad with peppers, onions and eggplant (a Catalan dish that has made its way around Spain).
 Usually served chilled or at room temperature.
+Be sure to ask for bread to soak up the delicious olive oil!

 Espárragos a la plancha: grilled asparagus